+Page

-Letter to Stockholders 1
+Letter to Stockholders ii

-Proxy Statement 2
+Proxy Statement 1

 Voting Rights 3

-Stack Ownership of Management and Cortain Reposicial Helders 4

-Stock Ownership of Management and Certain Beneficial Holders 4
+Stock Ownership of Management and Certain Beneficial Holders 7

-Compensation Discussion and Analysis 6
+Compensation Discussion and Analysis 10

-Compensation Committee Report on Executive Compensation 12
+Compensation Committee Report on Executive Compensation 19

-Executive Compensation 26
+Executive Compensation.
 20

-Director Compensation 27
+Director Compensation 25

-20

-Information Relating to an Executive Officer Who is not a Director Nominee 28
+Information Relating to an Executive Officer Who is not a Director Nominee 26

-Equity Compensation Plan Information 29
+Equity Compensation Plan Information 27

-Section 16(a) Beneficial Ownership Reporting Compliance 33
+Section 16(a) Beneficial Ownership Reporting Compliance 28

-Election of Directors 33
+Election of Directors 29

-55

-Stockholder and Interested Parties Communications Policy 34
+Stockholder and Interested Parties Communications Policy 48

-Board Recommendations on Proposals 34
+Board Recommendations on Proposals 50

-ZION OIL & GAS, INC. 12655 North Central Expressway, SUITE 1000 DALLAS, TEXAS 75243 NOTICE OF ANNUAL MEETING OF STOCKHOLDERS
+ZION OIL & GAS, INC. 12655 North Central Expressway, SUITE 1000 DALLAS, TEXAS 75243

+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

-NOTICE IS HEREBY GIVEN that the 2022 Annual Meeting (the "Annual Meeting") of the Stockholders of ZION OIL & GAS, INC. (the "Company") will be held at 9:00 A.M.
-(CST) on June 8, 2022 via live webinar and the in-person meeting will be held at the offices of Zion Oil & Gas, Inc., 12655 North Central Expressway, Suite 1000, Dallas, Texas 75243:
+NOTICE IS HEREBY GIVEN that the 2023 Annual Meeting (the "Annual Meeting") of the Stockholders of ZION OIL & GAS, INC. (the "Company") will be held at 9:00 A.M.
+(CT) and 5:00 p.m.
+(Israel) on June 7, 2023 via live webinar and the in-person meeting will be held at the offices of the Company:

-- 1. Elect four directors of the Company as Class II directors to serve for a term of three years; - 2.
-Ratify the appointment of RBSM, LLP, as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 3.
+- 1. Elect four directors of the Company as Class III directors to serve for a term of three years; - 2.
+Ratify the appointment of RBSM, LLP, as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023; - 3.
+Approve, in a nonbinding advisory vote, the compensation of the Company's Named Executive Officers; - 4.
+Amend the Company's Amended and Restated Certificate of Incorporation to expand exculpation provision to limit liability of certain officers; - 5.
+Amend the Company's Amended and Restated Certificate of Incorporation to increase the number of shares of common stock, par value \$0.01 ("Common Stock"), that the Company is authorized to issue from 800 million to 1,200 million; and - 6.
 Conduct such other business as may properly come before the Annual Meeting and any adjournment(s) thereof.

 The foregoing items of business are more fully described in the Proxy Statement that accompanies this Notice.
-The Board of Directors has fixed the close of business on April 11, 2022 as the Record Date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting or any adjournment thereof via www.voteproxy.com, or by calling toll free 1-800-776-9437.
+The Board of Directors has fixed the close of business on April 10, 2023 as the Record Date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting or any adjournment thereof via www.voteproxy.com, or by calling toll free 1-800-776-9437.
 Only stockholders of record at the close of business on the Record Date are entitled to notice of, and to vote at, the Annual Meeting.